antmicro/warp-pipe/zephyr-samples/pcie_native/README.md

 west build -p -d build.pcie_native -b native_sim zephyr-samples/pcie_native
 ```

-This sample requires `memory-mock` that acts as a end PCIe device.
+This sample requires `memory-mock` that acts as a PCIe memory device.
 Please refer to [building memory-mock](../../README.md#building-memory-mock) for more information.

 Now you can launch both `memory-mock` and this sample: